Dental Treatments - Sedation

 We recognise that many patients are anxious or nervous about having any dental treatment and it is very important to us to ensure that every patient is comfortable and relaxed about the treatment they are having.

 Midazolam is our drug of choice for this sedation.
-During any procedure the dentist is accompanied by a trained nurse and the patients are monitored throughout.
-Normal anaesthetic is given in the mouth.
-Longer, more difficult treatments or implant treatments can be performed with sedation.
+The Anaesthetist performs and monitors the sedation, whilst the Dentist and Dental Nurse perform the dental treatment.
+The usual local anaesthetic is given in the mouth.
+Longer, more difficult treatments or implant treatments can be performed with sedation, if deemed necessary.

 Patients are assessed beforehand and a consent form must be signed.
 Most patients are suitable, but those taking sedatives, opiate painkillers, or those with respiratory problems or allergies may not be.

-The patients themselves should have a light meal beforehand and be accompanied by an adult to take them home after their treatment.
+The patients themselves should have a light meal beforehand and must be accompanied by an adult, who remains for the duration of the appointment and takes them home after their treatment.

 In addition to sedation, we are now able to offer Clinical Hypnosis as an alternative.
 Moj Dehghanpour has a Medical Diploma in Clinical Hypnosis and together with his trademark calm and friendly approach, is able to treat anxious patients and help them overcome the fears of undergoing dentistry without the use of sedation.